 There are a couple of different ways keys are exchanged called key exchange algorithms.
 Key exchange algorithms focus on deriving and securely transmitting a unique shared secret.

 Two popular key exchange algorithms you may have heard of are Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH).

 If you need someone to enter through the door, you’d give them the key (or a copy of the original, unique key).
 You only give your key to those you trust.
 The person holding the private key (door key) has been trusted to unlock the door lock (public key).

 The key usage defines the purpose of the certificate, this aligns with the algorithms the certificate will use.
 The extended key usage (EKU) defines the intended purposes for the public key beyond the key usage.

-How do private and public keys relate to the concept of a certificate?
+How do private and public keys relate to the concept of an X509 cert?
 Think of a certificate as simply a public key.
 A certificate is the “enclosure” that holds a public key along with some other information about the key like who the public key was issued to, who signed the key among others and so on.
 Certificates are stored in the form of files.

-Have you ever seen a file with a PEM or CER extension?
+Have you ever seen a file with a PEM or CER certificate file extension?
 Those are certificates (public keys).
 You’ll learn more about these formats a little later.